Blossom VI: A Practical Minimum Weight Perfect Matching Algorithm

-Except for the two instances that are almost solved during the initialization, Blossom V has poor runtimes precisely on those instances that are dominated by performing {\tt Expand} operations.
-Expanding a supernode is an expensive operation both in Blossom V and Blossom VI implementations, since it involves invalidation of the head and tail pointers for all the edges incident to the supernode, including loops. {\tt Expand} operations are especially expensive for deep supernodes.
-We observe that on those instances that are hard for Blossom V, the maximum node depth of Blossom VI is much smaller, generally by a factor of about a hundred.
+\myparagraph{Expansion-dominated instances} Except for two random graph instances, Blossom V is slower on those instances that are dominated by performing {\tt Expand} operations.
+Expanding a supernode is an expensive operation in both the Blossom V and Blossom VI implementations, since it involves the invalidation of the head and tail pointers for all the edges incident to the supernode, including loops.
+It could be especially expensive for deep supernodes with a lot of intermediate zero-variable supernodes, that get a cascade of expansions within a single primal phase.
+This is also a potential explanation for high variance in the Blossom V runtimes for some families.
+We observe that on those instances that are hard for Blossom V, the maximum node depth of Blossom VI is much smaller, generally by one to two orders of magnitude.
 We believe that this is the main reason why our code outperforms Blossom V on the hard instances: shallow blossoms prevent us from the heavy loss of time on {\tt Expand} operations.

-Finally, we observe that we create approximately the same number of supernodes on ``-big-weights'' instances, but much less supernodes on ``-small-weights'' instances.
-This is probably due to the fact that $E_0$ is generally denser during the algorithm runtime if the edge weights are small integers.
-Thus, we have bigger cherry blossoms and fewer {\tt Shrink} operations.
+\myparagraph{Initialization-dominated instances} For random instances, Blossom V spends almost all runtime in the initialization.
+Its fractional initialization solves the random instances almost to optimality (in the sparse instance, leaving two unmatched nodes after init, and in the dense instance, solving the problem to optimality).
+Blossom VI uses a less thorough fractional initialization strategy, which runs faster; however, more work is done in the main solving procedure.
+Thus, our speedup on the random families is explained by the initialization strategy.

+\myparagraph{Number of supernodes} On the big-weight families, the two implementations create similar numbers of supernodes.
+On the small-weight families, Blossom VI creates fewer supernodes.
+One possible explanation is that small integer weights produce more edges with the same slack and hence a denser $E_0$ subgraph.
+Thus, we have larger cherry blossoms and fewer {\tt Shrink} operations.